Spagestic/simplexjs/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Contributing

+We welcome contributions to SimplexJS!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with a clear message.
+4. Push your changes to your fork.
+5. Open a pull request to the main repository.

 ## Deploy on Vercel